funbox/pipeline-heavy-job-plugin/README.md

 [HeavyJob Plugin](https://github.com/jenkinsci/heavy-job-plugin) which solves the problem completely.

-Pros: workers will run as much builds as possible, workers won't be overloaded.
+Pros: workers will run as many builds as possible, workers won't be overloaded.
 Cons: we can't use configuration as a code.

 ### Conclustion